Kraftwerk: Influence and legacy

-Kraftwerk's musical style and image can be heard and seen in 1980s synth-pop groups such as Gary Numan, Ultravox, John Foxx, Orchestral Manoeuvres in the Dark, The Human League, Depeche Mode, Visage, Soft Cell and Yellow Magic Orchestra.
-Kraftwerk influenced other forms of music such as hip hop, house, and drum and bass, and they are also regarded as pioneers of the electro genre.
+Kraftwerk influenced other forms of music such as hip hop, house, and drum and bass, and they are also regarded as one of the pioneers of the electro genre.
 Karl Hyde of Underworld has referenced Kraftwerk as a prominent influence.
 Most notably, "Trans Europe Express" and "Numbers" were interpolated into "Planet Rock" by Afrika Bambaataa & the Soul Sonic Force, one of the earliest hip-hop/electro hits.
 Kraftwerk helped ignite the New York electro-movement.
 Techno was created by three musicians from Detroit, often referred to as the 'Belleville three' (Juan Atkins, Kevin Saunderson & Derrick May), who fused the repetitive melodies of Kraftwerk with funk rhythms.
 The Belleville three were heavily influenced by Kraftwerk and their sounds because Kraftwerk's sounds appealed to the middle-class black people residing in Detroit at this time.

-Depeche Mode's composer Martin Gore said: "For anyone of our generation involved in electronic music, Kraftwerk were the godfathers".
-Daniel Miller, founder of Mute Records, purchased the vocoder used by Kraftwerk in their early albums, comparing it to owning "the guitar Jimi Hendrix used on 'Purple Haze.
-Andy McCluskey and Paul Humphreys, founding members of OMD, have stated that Kraftwerk was a major reference on their early work, and covered "Neon Lights" on the 1991 album, Sugar Tax.
 The electronic band Ladytron were inspired by Kraftwerk's song "The Model" when they composed their debut single "He Took Her to a Movie".
-Aphex Twin noted Kraftwerk as one of his biggest influences and called Computer World as a very influential album towards his music and sound.
+Aphex Twin noted Kraftwerk as one of his biggest influences and cited Computer World as a very influential album towards his music and sound.
 Björk has cited the band as one of her main musical influences.
 Electronic musician Kompressor has cited Kraftwerk as an influence.
 The band was also mentioned in the song "Rappers We Crush" by Kompressor and MC Frontalot ("I hurry away, get in my Chrysler.
 Oh, the dismay!/Someone's replaced all of my Backstreet Boys with Kraftwerk tapes!").
 Dr. Alex Paterson of the Orb listed The Man-Machine as one of his 13 favourite albums of all time.
 According to NME, Kraftwerk's pioneering "robot pop" also spawned groups like The Prodigy and Daft Punk.